Bard2803/SQL/CodeGym database/DESIGN.md

 ### Optimizations
 The database is normalized to reduce data redundancy and improve data integrity.
 The use of foreign keys ensures referential integrity.
 Indexes can be added on the foreign keys to improve query performance.
 The database is designed to be efficient and performant, capable of handling large volumes of data and supporting complex queries.

+The indexes are create on two most used tables i.e. tutor and student.
+And the column that is indexed in the name in each of them.
+This normalization is chosen, because the tutor and the student are frequently queried by their name.

+There aren't many indexes, bceause the most commong queries are based on the ids, which are primary and foreign keys.
+Primary and foreign keys in MySQL are indexed by default, therefore there is no need to index them further.
+Indexing them additionally may even slow down the database, because there will be duplicate indexation leading to decrease of performance.

 ### Limitations
 The database does not enforce business rules.
 For example, it does not prevent a student from being enrolled in two study groups that meet at the same time.
 This limitation requires additional logic in the application layer to enforce these rules.